BrazenCloud/ActionBuilder/README.md

   - Sequentially runs each selected parameter against the command
 - One
   - Runs the first selected parameter against the command and no other
-- None
-  - Runs the command with default value or no parameters

 #### Combine